The Soul-making School

 What’s Included in the School Program:

-Alchemy of the Heart: What is Soul-making?
-A pre-recorded class with Sil & Sandra on the individuation process
+Alchemy of the Heart— A pre-recorded class with Sil & Sandra on the individuation process

 Early access to any new openings in Sil’s and Sandras’s 1:1 practices and in-person retreats